 2. Start fertilizing on the perimeter of your lawn

-The best way to cover the entire lawn is to apply in the same way you mow.
-Go around the perimeter of your lawn, and then back and forth in a spiral until the entire area is covered.
-Remember to factor in how wide your spreader distributes fertilizer.
+The best way to cover the entire lawn is to apply the same way you mow.
+First, go around the perimeter of your lawn.
+Then, walk back and forth within the perimeter until the entire area is covered.

 3. Always remove fertilizer from your driveway and nearby streets